Using Iterative deepening depth-first search in Python

 return get_moves

-Finally, we can produce a similar example to the number matrix example to see the solution in action.
+Finally, we produce a similar example to the number matrix example to see the solution in action.

 puzzle, goal = str_matrix(3, 3) # (aebhg*dfc, abcdefgh*)